 Press Coverage/ Social Media

 Companies should think of earned media as a way to generate visibility for their owned media.
 The combination of great content and solid organic rankings on multiple search engines is what sets companies apart from their competition.
 Brand content that is interesting, informative, and creative gives companies the ability to rank higher and puts them in a position to receive higher engagement and shares.
-Ultimately, all forms of earned media are motivated by genuine opinions and beliefs that surround.
-A company and its content, which increases levels of trust quicker than any other type of media.
+Ultimately, all forms of earned media are motivated by genuine opinions and beliefs that surround a company and its content.
+This increases levels of trust quicker than any other type of media.

 What to include in a press kit to gain media coverage